 - Structural safety: in high winds make sure everything is very secure so animals are not injured due to strong gusts.
 This includes any small shelters, feed buckets, other equipment, etc.

 - Keeping your critters happy: some animals don’t like to walk in the deep snow.
 Our chickens and goats prefer to avoid it if possible.
 We like to shovel a path for them so they can walk around and get out of their shelters without having to walk through deep snow, which you can see below:

 - Ice and slipping: try to clear any icy areas to reduce the risk of your animals falling.
 Make sure to research safe options for melting ice, you can also try to break up the ice shovel it out.

 - Freezing pipes and hoses: before temperatures drop, find a way to protect your barn pipes from freezing.
 A furnace, stove, or other household heating source will protect your home’s pipes; but, you need to take additional measures for your barn.
 We use a heating tape to protect our barn’s spigot.
-We also purchased a heated hose (sounds fancy! ), which is expensive, but well worth the cost!
-We attached it once temperatures started to drop and used it all last week, despite temperatures in the single digits.
+We also purchased a heated hose (sounds fancy!), which is expensive, but well worth the cost!
+We bought the Pirit PWL-03-100 100-Feet Heated Hose, 100 Feet, and attached it once temperatures started to drop.
+We used it all winter, despite temperatures in the single digits.

 - Protecting electric appliances and extension chords: when you have to run extension chords for heaters and other appliances.
 Make sure you’re using all necessary precautions.
 Some safety information for extension chords is available here.
 There is also an entire website dedicated to fire safety in barns that provides some useful information.